wisp-forest/docs/docs/accessories/developer/itemstack_components.md

 ### Rendering Override

-Any ItemStack can have a component called `accessories:render_override` that allows for an item to have its render use the default variant if desired as it's funny... that's it
+Any ItemStack can have a component called `accessories:render_override` that allows for an item either not have the default renderer or force an item to use the default renderer instead of its registered render for the funny if desired.

 ```JSON
 {